madhulikavecha/Leaderboard/README.md

 ## solution
 Here is the leaderboard application providing REST API to create users and update the scores.
 Leaderboard will return the top user with the highest score from each country.
+By default some users are added into database.

 ##Install :
 mvn clean